front-commerce/developers.front-commerce.com/source/docs/advanced/theme/analytics.md

 +}
 ```

-This means that we're declaring a tag with a name `tagName` that should be loaded during the intialization phase.
+This means that we're declaring a tag with a name `tagName` that should be loaded during the initialization phase.
 To do so, we're calling `this.load` with the same `tagName` in `PixelIntegration.prototype.initialize`.
 And once it's done, we're telling the integration we're done and we can start tracking by calling `this.ready`.
 You can write an initialization phase as complex as you want.
 Feel free to dig into `segment-integration`'s repository to see more in depth examples.
 For instance, [Google Tag Manager's implementation](https://github.com/segment-integrations/analytics.js-integration-google-tag-manager/blob/b6269d800cafeef50461ef012176070ed1f55b96/lib/index.js) can be a good starting point.

 #### Register this new integration in your analytics.js